SysMednet/GscorePy/README.md

 gene4  4.32639  4.33184  4.28809  ...
 gene5  3.40008  3.32992  3.28303  ...
 ```
 3. No phenotype label in GEM file.
-In this case, all the samples will be considered as case sample.
+In this case, all the samples will be considered as case samples.
 ```
 gene1  2.63735  2.06477  5.43987  ...
 gene2  2.10675  5.55138  2.74120  ...